-Goal OSR-1 Evolve Old Fort Lake into an attractive and usable centerpiece of the Old Fort Lake subarea for the quiet enjoyment of nature in a way that is respectful to the environment and community.
+Goal OSR-1 Evolve Old Fort Lake into an attractive and usable centerpiece of the Old Fort Lake Subarea for the quiet enjoyment of nature in a way that is respectful to the environment and community.

 - OSR 1.1 Secure public access to the lake and provide an informational trailhead, parking, and restroom facility. - OSR 1.2 Integrate a looped pervious surface trail around the lake that connects with surrounding trails and provides views of the lake, as allowed per DMC 25.105 Critical Areas.
-Integrate benches/seating and split-rail fencing where feasible. - OSR 1.3 Preserve and reestablish the native trees and vegetation within the OFL critical area buffer to ensure a healthy, native ecosystem. - OSR 1.4 Where possible per the City's critical area regulations, and as deemed compatible with the adjacent golf course, provide other recreation opportunities within the Old Fort Lake area that appeal to all ages.
+Integrate benches/seating and split-rail fencing where feasible. - OSR 1.3 Preserve and reestablish the native trees and vegetation within the Old Fort Lake critical area buffer to ensure a healthy, native ecosystem. - OSR 1.4 Where possible per the City's critical area regulations, and as deemed compatible with the adjacent golf course, provide other recreation opportunities within the Old Fort Lake area that appeal to all ages.

-Goal OSR-2 Create a high quality, attractive, and integrated multi-modal trail system that capitalizes on view opportunities of the bluff and golf course, connects cultural resource areas, that is highly accessible to everyone and is connected to the DuPont community.
+Goal OSR-2 Create a high quality, attractive, and integrated multi-modal trail system that capitalizes on view opportunities of the bluff and golf course, connects cultural resource areas, is accessible to everyone, and is connected to the DuPont community.

-- OSR 2.1 Multimodal trails shall be provided along the subarea arterial loop road.
-Allowed uses/users include in-line skaters, skateboard users, baby strollers, and those using adaptive devices.
-Prohibited uses/users include electric/motorized bicycles, electric scooters, golf carts and equestrian uses.
-The trails shall be a minimum of 16 feet wide and separate lane markings provided for pedestrians and allowed non-pedestrian uses.
-Speed limits shall be posted at a maximum of 10 MPH. - OSR 2.2 Incorporate wayfinding, orientation, indigenous language place names, and educational historic/cultural interpretive signage or kiosks into the interconnected trail network.
-Information shall be provided about the selected historical/cultural place names explaining their significance. - OSR 2.3 Provide formal trailhead facilities at major trail intersections and entrances.
-Trailheads should include signage and trail maps, public restrooms, and, strategically planned parking spaces. - OSR 2.4 Orient and align trails to maximize viewpoints and connections to Puget Sound, Sequalitchew Creek, and historic and cultural sites and ensure accessibility to as many of these areas as possible for all citizens. - OSR 2.5 The primary multimodal trails shall be provided along all arterial and collector roadways and along the Puget Sound bluff. - OSR 2.6 Use open space and recreation areas to effectively buffer the Home Course and adjacent neighborhoods from new commercial and industrial uses, while ensuring user safety. - OSR 2.7 Require that approximately 50 percent of the Home Course perimeter be comprised of public trails.
-Coordinate with the Home Course to effectively locate trails in a manner that minimizes golfer disturbance, adequately buffers the trail from the golf course and limits liability. - OSR 2.8 Provide a pedestrian-oriented trail along the bluff that is accessible to all, provides viewpoints and linkages to parks and open space areas, and is one of the key defining features of the Old Fort Lake subarea.
-The trail shall incorporate interpretive signage and artwork commemorating the subarea's and city's unique history and culture without impacting views. - OSR 2.9 Provide a multimodal trail connection to new school facilities in the subarea that is safe and accessible. - OSR 2.10 Design portions of the trail network to serve as wildfire breaks for adjacent communities and/or supplement emergency access and evacuation routes.
+- OSR 2.1 Multi-modal trails shall be provided along the Subarea arterial loop road.
+Allowed uses/users include pedestrians, bicyclists, scooters, skates, skateboards, strollers, and adaptive devices.
+Prohibited uses/users include electric/motorized bicycles, scooters, or skateboards, golf carts, and equestrian uses.
+The trails shall be between 12 and 16-feet wide depending on street type and location and separate lane markings provided for pedestrians and allowed non-pedestrian uses.
+Speed limits shall be posted at a maximum of 10 MPH. - OSR 2.2 Incorporate wayfinding, orientation, Indigenous language place names, and educational/interpretive signage or kiosks into the trail network.
+Information shall be provided about the selected historic and cultural place names that explains their significance. - OSR 2.3 Provide formal trailhead facilities at major trail intersections and entrances.
+Trailheads should include signage and trail maps, public restrooms, and, strategically planned parking spaces. - OSR 2.4 Orient and align trails to maximize viewpoints and connections to Puget Sound, Sequalitchew Creek, and historic and cultural sites and ensure accessibility to as many of these areas as possible for all citizens. - OSR 2.5 The primary multi-modal trails shall be provided along all arterial and collector roadways and the Puget Sound bluff. - OSR 2.6 Use open space and recreation areas to effectively buffer The Home Course and adjacent neighborhoods from new commercial and industrial uses while ensuring user safety. - OSR 2.7 Require that approximately 50 percent of The Home Course perimeter be comprised of public trails.
+Coordinate with The Home Course to effectively locate trails in a manner that minimizes golfer disturbance, adequately buffers the trail from the golf course, and limits liability. - OSR 2.8 Provide a multi-use trail along the bluff that is accessible to users of all ages and abilities and connects to surrounding parks, recreation, and open space areas.
+The trail shall be one of the key defining features of the Old Fort Lake Subarea, incorporate interpretive signage and art commemorating the areas unique history, and maintain views of the Puget Sound. - OSR 2.9 Provide a multi-modal trail connection to new school facilities in the Subarea that is safe and accessible. - OSR 2.10 Design portions of the trail network to serve as wildfire breaks for adjacent communities and/or supplement emergency access and evacuation routes.